Groups

 All CMHC groups are free and confidential.

-Fridays, 1:30-3 p.m.
+Tuesday, 3:30-5 p.m.
 CST

 SSB 3.214

-This group is for students navigating the journey of eating disorder recovery.
+This support group is for students navigating the journey of eating disorder recovery.
 Together we will embrace a flexible approach to recovery that is focused on risk-reduction, diverse perspectives and creating a culture of support.
-Join this space to gain skills and understanding in managing the daily practice of recovery and what it means to you.
+Join this group to gain skills and understanding in managing the daily practice of recovery and what it means to you.

 To register or for more information - Interested students are asked to meet with a group facilitator to determine whether a particular group is a good fit for them.
 To set up a pre-group interview or to get more information, please call CMHC at (512) 471-3515.